The Hunting of the Snark: Cultural impact

 The Hunting of the Snark has seen various adaptations into musicals, opera, theatre, plays, and music, including a piece for trombone by Norwegian composer Arne Nordheim (1975) a jazz rendition (2009), and (in French translation – La chasse au Snark) with music by Michel Puig for five actresses, eight actors and an instrumental ensemble of five players, premiered at the Festival d'Avignon in 1971.
 The poem was turned into a £2 million budget West End musical The Hunting of the Snark by Mike Batt.
+In 2023 a film was released by Simon Davison.

-The poem has inspired literature, such as Jack London's The Cruise of the Snark (1911), the science-fiction short story "Chaos, Coordinated" (1947) by John MacDougal, Elspeth Huxley's With Forks and Hope (1964) and the title of Kate Wilhelm's novella "With Thimbles, with Forks and Hope."
-American author Edith Wharton (1862-1937) was fond of the poem as a child.
+The poem has inspired literature, such as Jack London's The Cruise of the Snark (1911), the science-fiction short story "Chaos, Coordinated" (1947) by John MacDougal, (collective pseudonym of James Blish and Robert A. W. Lowndes) Elspeth Huxley's With Forks and Hope (1964) and the title of Kate Wilhelm's novella "With Thimbles, with Forks and Hope."
+American author Edith Wharton (1862–1937) was fond of the poem as a child.
+Australian brothers, composer Martin and librettist Peter Wesley-Smith based their 1986 opera/musical comedy Boojum! for the Adelaide Festival on the Snark and Alice's Adventures in Wonderland.